citp/privacy-policy-historical/m/ma/mar/marriott.co.uk.md

 We may use personal information in a variety of ways, including through personal contact, via our Websites, through emails and correspondence, and through third parties, such as travel agents and other business partners.
 We use personal information for the purposes we have disclosed to you, or as permitted by law.
 In general we use personal information in order to:

-  * provide the services your request, such as to facilitate reservations, send a confirmation, send you a pre-arrival message and provide other information about the area and the hotel;
+  * Provide the services your request, such as to facilitate reservations, send a confirmation, send you a pre-arrival message and provide other information about the area and the hotel;
-  * provide you with information about meeting, event or celebration planning and access to specific account information for administrative purposes;
+  * Provide you with information about meeting, event or celebration planning and access to specific account information for administrative purposes;
-  * send you periodic customer satisfaction, market research or quality assurance surveys;
+  * Send you periodic customer satisfaction, market research or quality assurance surveys;
-  * service your account and services preferences;
+  * Service your account and services preferences;
-  * send you offers and promotions from Marriott and its Affiliates and Authorized Licensees concerning any Marriott and Ritz-Carlton branded offers and promotions which we believe will be of interest to you including;
+  * Send you offers and promotions from Marriott and its Affiliates and Authorized Licensees concerning any Marriott and Ritz-Carlton branded offers and promotions which we believe will be of interest to you including;
-    * those related to the Marriott Vacation Club, Marriott and Ritz-Carlton Real Estate;
+    * Those related to the Marriott Vacation Club, Marriott and Ritz-Carlton Real Estate;
-    * the Marriott Rewards Credit Card;
+    * The Marriott Rewards Credit Card;
-    * promotions and news such as your account information, exclusive offers, hotel openings;
+    * Promotions and news such as your account information, exclusive offers, hotel openings;
     * Marriott loyalty programs and worldwide promotions;
-    * hotel specials such as personalized destinations deals and packages, last minute rates;
+    * Hotel specials such as personalized destinations deals and packages, last minute rates;
-    * partner offers such as financial products, car hire, club memberships, among others.;
+    * Partner offers such as financial products, car hire, club memberships, among others.;
-  * ship products, information or provide services to our customers, including sending you goods or products ordered from any of the ShopMarriott Websites;
+  * Ship products, information or provide services to our customers, including sending you goods or products ordered from any of the ShopMarriott Websites;
-  * manage your shopping, Marriott/Ritz-Carlton Rewards or other account, including when you redeem points;
+  * Manage your shopping, Marriott/Ritz-Carlton Rewards or other account, including when you redeem points;
-  * understand your and other customers’ needs;
+  * Understand your and other customers’ needs;
-  * learn about our markets and improve our products and services;
+  * Learn about our markets and improve our products and services;
-  * comply with regulatory and legal obligations;
+  * Comply with regulatory and legal obligations;
-  * assist with the planning of meetings and events;
+  * Assist with the planning of meetings and events;
-  * protect our rights and property
+  * Protect our rights and property

   * **Marriott or Ritz-Carlton Rewards
 **In addition to the above purposes, we also use personal information to:
-    * better service your account and preferences by keeping you informed of your account status and activities through printed or electronic statements;
+    * Better service your account and preferences by keeping you informed of your account status and activities through printed or electronic statements;
-    * assess your entitlement to benefits;
+    * Assess your entitlement to benefits;
-    * administer points earned through the Marriott Rewards Credit Card;
+    * Administer points earned through the Marriott Rewards Credit Card;
-    * manage your choices regarding how you wish to earn points (e.g., participating airlines and other company loyalty programs).
+    * Manage your choices regarding how you wish to earn points (e.g., participating airlines and other company loyalty programs).
 Where you elect to earn points via participating partners, certain transaction information will be transmitted to these companies to accurately record your point and transaction activity